Skip to main content

 ✨ 1.
 Lighting That Feels Too Perfect

-In the real world, lighting is messy.
-There are unexpected reflections, dust particles in the air, uneven shadows, and imperfect highlights.
+In the real world, lighting is messy — unexpected reflections, dust particles in the air, uneven shadows, imperfect highlights.
 AI tends to generate lighting that is overly smooth and evenly distributed.
-The result often feels sterile — almost like a synthetic 3D render with no physical imperfections.
+The result often feels sterile, almost like a synthetic 3D render with no physical imperfections.

 ✨ 2.
 Symmetry & Missing Texture